Fallenstedt/rust-goblet/README.md

 # WebAssembly Gobblet

 This is a simple game called [Gobblet](https://en.wikipedia.org/wiki/Gobblet) built using Rust and WebAssembly.
-[You can read the blog post about it here](https://dev.to/fallenstedt/making-a-canvas-based-game-with-rust-and-webassembly-2l46)

 ![preview](./preview.png)